-GOP attorneys general cite affirmative action ruling in warning to companies over ‘discrimination’
+GOP attorneys general shift the battle over affirmative action to the workplace

 “The increased risk for employers is this increased risk of litigation as a result of the decision — but again, not because of any changing obligations under Title VII,” Hoff said.

-Tennessee Attorney General Jonathan Skrmetti, one of the signatories, said that the letter isn’t a warning to companies as much as a heads-up that racial preferences could run afoul of the law.
-He added that the group decided to take action in part to respond to speculation about the ruling that not applying to employment.
+Tennessee Attorney General Jonathan Skrmetti, one of the signatories, said that the letter isn’t a warning to companies as much as it is a heads-up that racial preferences could run afoul of the law.
+He added that the group decided to take action in part to respond to speculation about the Supreme Court ruling not applying to employment.

 “The court was very clear,” he said in a Friday interview.
 “The appropriate response to racial discrimination is not more racial discrimination.”

-It’s clear that not all state attorneys general cheered last month’s ruling or are eager to apply it outside college admissions.
+Not all state attorneys general cheered last month’s ruling or are eager to apply it outside college admissions.
 Only about half the nation’s Republican AGs signed the letter.
-And Democrats have been condemning, rather than supporting, the Supreme Court’s affirmative action ruling.
+And Democrats have been condemning the Supreme Court’s affirmative action ruling.

 “For decades the Supreme Court has upheld targeted affirmative action programs to increase diversity in higher education,” the co-chairs of the Democratic Attorneys General Association, Nevada’s Aaron Ford and Delaware’s Kathy Jennings, said in a statement June 29, calling that day’s ruling “a major step backwards that tramples on those ideals.”